vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     > **TIP**: To learn more about the event schema, review the following resource:
     > * [Event schema](https://docs.microsoft.com/azure/azure-functions/functions-bindings-event-grid-trigger?tabs=csharp%2Cbash#event-schema)

-1. To inspect the code that updates the digital twin, locate the `// REVIEW ADT update code below here` comment and review the following code below it:
+1. To inspect the code that updates the digital twin, locate the `// INSERT ADT update code below here` comment and review the following code below it:

     ```csharp
     //Update twin